-Students who successfully complete the above program and all required 0300 development course work may apply for a Certificate of Completion in Basic Welding.
+Students who successfully complete the above program and INRW 0300 and MATH 0301 may apply for a Certificate of Completion in Basic Welding.
 CNBT 1091 is required only for students pursuing NCCER Certification.

 1Required for all first-time-in-college students.
 EDUC 1300 may be substituted for SDEV 0301.
 2Completion of these courses will enable students to apply for NCCER Level 1-3 Welding Certification.
 Additional lab and classroom testing is required.
 Testing will be conducted during hours outside of regular class time.
 Additional fees apply.